-The Government is in the process of acquiring 24 MH-60R Seahawk Romeo maritime combat helicopters with associated support systems and weapons.
-As part of this process a joint industry working group has been formed by our department and the Department of Defence to support industry.
+The Government is in the process of acquiring 24 MH-60R Seahawk Romeo maritime combat helicopters, associated support systems and weapons.
+As part of this process a Joint Industry Working Group has been formed by the Department of Industry and the Department of Defence to support industry.

 On this page you will find information about the project, the working group, and opportunities for industry.

 What is the AIR 9000 Phase 8 project?

 The Department of Defence project AIR 9000 Phase 8 seeks to acquire 24 MH-60R Seahawk Romeo maritime combat helicopters, associated support systems, and weapons.
 These will replace the existing capability provided by the Royal Australian Navy’s 16 aging S-70B-2 Seahawks, and the cancelled Seasprite project.
 The primary roles of the MH-60R are Anti-Submarine and Anti-Surface Warfare, while secondary roles include surveillance, search and rescue, and utility functions.

 The MH-60R is a “military off the shelf” solution, and the aircraft will be acquired from the United States Navy (USN) under a Foreign Military Sales (FMS) arrangement.
 This means that the USN is the prime contractor.